-5.2 Linking the MEPS 1998 Other Medical Expenses File to the MEPS 1998 Medical Conditions File and/or the MEPS 1998 Prescribed Medicines File
+5.2 Linking the MEPS 1999 Other Medical Expenses File to the MEPS 1999 Medical Conditions File and/or the MEPS 1999 Prescribed Medicines File

-Due to survey design issues, there are limitations/caveats that data users/analysts must keep in mind when linking different files.
+Because of survey design issues, data users/analysts must keep the limitations and/or caveats in mind when linking different files.
 Those limitations/caveats are listed below.
-For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 1998 Appendix File.
+For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 1999 Appendix File.